 If you want to run the request again, simply click 'Run'.
 If nothing has changed, you will not need to set up the response field mapping again.

 At the moment, we have to manually run the request to import the metrics from Google Search Console.
-We can use Data Fetcher's scheduled requests feature to automatically import the metrics every month.
+We can use Data Fetcher's scheduled Google Search Console Airtable integration to automatically import the metrics every month.

 In Data Fetcher, scroll to Schedule and click 'Upgrade'.

 A new tab will open where you can select a plan and enter your payment details to upgrade.

 Return to the Data Fetcher extension and click 'I've done this'.

 A new window will open where you can authorize the Airtable bases you need Data Fetcher to access.

 By selecting 'All current and future bases in all current and future workspaces' you'll avoid issues with unauthorized bases in the future.

 You'll see Schedule this request has been toggled on.